maansisrivastava/date-fact/README.md

 # Date Fact
+Test it here: https://datefact.atlassian.net/browse/DFA-1 (Access given to testing@devpost.com)

 This project contains a Forge app written in Javascript that gets a fact about that particular month and day and displays it in a JIRA issue panel.

 ## Requirements